we are and why we began

 The charity was started in January 2006 and the ‘Little Cat’ being

-our inspiration is the Mascot for the charity.
+our inspiration is the Mascot for our charity.

 Our primary objectives